sonyarianto/imaginative-go/README.md

 [![Build Status](https://travis-ci.org/sonyarianto/imaginative-go.svg?branch=master)](https://travis-ci.org/sonyarianto/imaginative-go)

-Imaginative Go is a website that created with Go.
+A beautiful website that created with Go.
 It contains many Go working samples code that useful for web and non-web application.
 It mainly demonstrate what Go can achieve.
 You can contribute!

-This imaginative project will show doing web application in Go lang as well as other samples that not related to web.
-We don't use any framework and forgive us if the code still not efficient or optimal, since it just give you an idea how to achieve something in Go lang.
+In this imaginative (but real) project, we implement our knowledge during learning Go and we want to share with the community.
+We don't use any Go framework and forgive us if the code still not efficient or optimal, since we are still learning too in Go language.
+Any suggestions are welcomed.

 ## Why Imaginative Go?
 - Ideas about achieve something with Go language